Documentation

 • Files you haven't touched are updated cleanly in place.

 • Files you've edited become conflicts — Klaudius writes a report at .klaudius/conflicts.md and stages the canonical incoming versions under .klaudius/incoming/.
-Open Claude Code afterwards and ask it to “resolve the conflicts” — the resolve-conflicts skill walks through each one and applies your choice (keep yours, take upstream, or merge).
+Open your agent afterwards and ask it to “resolve the conflicts” — the resolve-conflicts skill walks through each one and applies your choice (keep yours, take upstream, or merge).

 • Files you've created (your own skills, your own scripts, any work under clients/) are invisible to update — they're not tracked, so they're never touched.

-• Local config (.env, .mcp.json, .claude/settings.json) is never overwritten — those belong to your install, not the template.
+• Local config (.env, plus your agent's MCP config — .mcp.json + .claude/settings.json for Claude Code installs, .codex/config.toml for Codex installs) is never overwritten — those belong to your install, not the template.

 Looking for more depth? operator-guide.html ships inside every Klaudius project and covers the deeper operational topics — the near-zero-cost scaling playbook, the follow-up and warm-leads data model, and what to do when a client replies.